Pedroglp/svelte-qr-scanner/README.md

 ## Get started

-Install the dependencies...
+Import at your javascript at hmlx (svelte) file:

 ```js
 import QRScanner from 'QRScanner'
 ```

-In html
+In html part:

 ```html
 <QRScanner height="100px" width="100px" opts=.../>>